ehoogend/adyen-assignment/README.md

 ### Testing

 The project includes unit tests for core functionalities and business logic.
 However, due to time constraints, UI tests and snapshot tests have not been implemented yet.

-These types of tests are crucial for ensuring the quality and stability of the user interface.
+Implementation of snapshot tests was in progress but not finished due to time constraints and compatibility issues with animated navigation transitions.
 In future development, adding UI and snapshot tests would provide comprehensive test coverage and enhance the overall robustness of the application.

 Assignment text below